-- One (1) permanent faculty member from the evaluatee’s department, or a related discipline, who shall be selected by the evaluatee.
+- One (1) permanent faculty member from the evaluee’s department, or a related discipline, who shall be selected by the evaluee.

 - The Department Chair of the primary department (or his/her tenured designee) shall serve as the Chair of the PRC.
-However, if the evaluate is the Department Chair, another permanent faculty member from that department shall be appointed by the Faculty Senate to serve as Chair of the PRC (see article 20).
+However, if the evaluee is the Department Chair, another permanent faculty member from that department shall be appointed by the Faculty Senate to serve as the Chair of the PRC (see Article 17.8.2).

 - The Department Chair of the secondary department (or his/her tenured designee).

-17.8.8 The PRC’s evaluation of the evaluatee and its preparation of the evaluation report is a flexible and careful process designed so that the permanent (regular) faculty member maintains a standard of excellence.
-The evaluation should be a careful and comprehensive scrutiny of the evaluatee’s work performance.
+17.8.7 The PRC’s evaluation of the evaluee and its preparation of the Final Review Report is a flexible and careful process designed so that the permanent (regular) faculty member maintains a standard of excellence.
+The evaluation should be a careful and comprehensive scrutiny of the evaluee’s work performance.
 Any evaluation calendar established by the PRC will be advisory only.

-17.8.9 The evaluation report and recommendations by the PRC with regard to any program of improvement shall be sent to the TERB.
+17.8.8 The Final Review Report and recommendations by the PRC with regard to any program of improvement shall be sent to the TERB.
 The TERB will review them to ensure they are complete and that evaluation procedures have been properly followed.
-If the latter conditions are met, the TERB shall transmit them with any comments and recommendations by the PRC to the appropriate Vice President for the evaluatee’s discipline.
+If the latter conditions are met, the TERB shall transmit them with any comments and recommendations by the PRC to the appropriate Vice President for the evaluee’s discipline.